News

 Paper out in Genome Biology and Evolution!

-Margaux Aubel, Filip Buchel, Brennen Heames, Aun Jones, Ondrej Honc, Erich Bornberg-Bauer, Klara Hlouchova Genome Biology and Evolution
+Margaux Aubel, Filip Buchel, Brennen Heames, Alun Jones, Ondrej Honc, Erich Bornberg-Bauer, Klara Hlouchova Genome Biology and Evolution

 Together with our collaborators Klara Hlouchova, Filip Buchel and Ondrej Honc in Prague, we looked into the folding propensities of de novo emerged proteins.
 Akin to random sequences, proteins that emerge de novo from noncoding DNA are usually predicted to be highly disordered as they inherit no structure from their ancestor, unlike proteins evolving through duplication.
 Most studies to-date have relied on computational prediction of the structural properties of de novo proteins.
 Here, we show experimentally that, while most of our putative human de novo proteins are highly disordered, some contain propensity for structure and globularity, seen most clearly in the oldest de novo proteins in our dataset.
 With that we aim to lay the groundwork for experimental verification of hypotheses regarding the structural evolution of de novo proteins.